-- Starting and bringing the resource to synchronous speed without assistance from a system electrical feed; or, demonstrating the ability to remain operating at reduced levels when automatically disconnected from the grid - Testing of all communication circuits - Simulating switching needed to connect the Black Start Unit to the transmission system following a system blackout - Testing the features unique to each facility that relate to Black Start Service - For new Units: - o For a generator that is a new Black Start Unit, revenue requirements must be submitted to PJM and the IMM through the eDART upload process.
+- Starting and bringing the resource to synchronous speed without assistance from a system electrical feed; or, demonstrating the ability to remain operating at reduced levels when automatically disconnected from the grid - · Testing of all communication circuits - Simulating switching needed to connect the Black Start Unit to the transmission system following a system blackout - Testing the features unique to each facility that relate to Black Start Service - · For new Units: - For a generator that is a new Black Start Unit, revenue requirements must be submitted to PJM and the IMM through the eDART upload process.
 Next, the unit must successfully pass a Black Start Service test according to their plant's procedures (and restoration plan requirements) and submit the test results to PJM using the PJM Black Start Test Report Form (Attachment C).
-Upon successful completion of the Black Start Service test, the payment start date is the first day of the next month following the receipt of both test and cost data. - For Units Integrating Into PJM: - o For an existing Black Start Unit that has recently been integrated into the PJM Region, the Black Start Unit owner must send revenue requirements to PJM and the IMM through the eDART upload process at least one month prior to joining PJM.
+Upon successful completion of the Black Start Service test, the payment start date is the first day of the next month following the receipt of both test and cost data. - For Units Integrating Into PJM: - For an existing Black Start Unit that has recently been integrated into the PJM Region, the Black Start Unit owner must send revenue requirements to PJM and the

+IMM through the eDART upload process at least one month prior to joining PJM.
 The unit must successfully pass a Black Start Service test within six months of integration, then submit the test results to PJM using the PJM Black Start Test Report Form (Attachment C).
-The payment start date is the first day of integration. - For Recertifying Units: - o After the Black Start Unit has been decertified due to failure to complete testing requirements, the Black Start Unit will be considered a new unit for purposes of testing, and must recertify by conducting a successful Black Start Service test.
+The payment start date is the first day of integration.